Classics Library Collections

 Books must be handled with care.
 Please do not pull books by their spines or photocopy books by pressing down on them or make notes in them.
 Food and drink inside the Library are not allowed since spilled water and humidy can cause irreversible damage to paper and food can attract mice and insects who eat paper.

-For security reasons, all users are required to leave their UC or picture ID and to sign in and leave their bags with library staff when entering the Library.
+For security reasons, all users are required to leave their UC or picture ID and to sign in and leave their bags in lockers when entering the Library.
 Bags and IDs are retrieved when leaving the Library.
 Handbags and laptop bags must be shown to the library staff when entering and exiting the Library.
-For additional information, see the webpage, "Classics Library Policies."
+Please note that to safe-guard the collections and for everyone's safety, there are cameras at various points throughout the Library (at the entrance, in the Circulation area, in the Reading Room, and the book stacks).
+For additional information, see "Classics Library Access."